Perfecting a Delivery app: Don’t miss out on these points

-- Driver’s vehicle type: A provision to enter the driver’s vehicle type needs to be tested.
+Driver’s vehicle type: We need to test the provision to enter the driver’s vehicle type.

-- Source and destination: The pick-up and delivery points and the distance between them need to be very clear.
-If the order is accepted or rejected the status must be updated to reflect the same.
+Source and destination: The pick-up and delivery points and the distance between them need to be very clear.
+If the driver accepts or rejects the order, they must update the status to reflect the same.

-- Assigning delivery request: It is to be verified that the delivery request is placed correctly.
-Need to ensure a driver is allocated to that particular delivery.
+Assigning delivery request: It is to be verified that the delivery request is placed correctly.
+Need to ensure that a driver is allocated to that particular delivery.

-- Tracking: The most important part where it is to be tested, that customer receives correct information regarding location from the driver’s app.
+Tracking: The most important part to test is whether the customer receives correct location information from the driver’s app.

 Part two: Customer’s app

-- Delivery days: Customers must be able to see if same day delivery is available or else the number of days taken should be displayed.
+Delivery days: Customers should be able to see if same-day delivery is available.
+Otherwise, display the number of days taken.

-- Clear images: Check if images are displayed with clarity on each page.
+Clear images: Check if each page displays images with clarity.

-- Cart capacity: Check if more number of products can be added to the cart.
+Cart capacity: Check if it is possible to add a greater number of products to the cart.

-- Validate whether the installation of the application can be done smoothly provided the user has the necessary resources and it does not lead to any significant errors.
+Validate if the user can smoothly install the application, provided they have the necessary resources and it does not lead to any significant errors.

 In spite of the fact that it sounds like a considerable measure of work – and absolutely isn’t simple – upon completion, you will have a multipurpose answer that will build your reputation in the present market that is peppered with a digital competition.